 “We don’t expect everybody to be able to come to campus, international or domestic…We know that not everyone can get a visa to come over, or that the cost is prohibitive,” Killingsworth said.
 Most international students conduct their interviews via video conferencing software, and usually schools weigh video interviews equally with in-person interviews, at least for geographically distant candidates.

 Killingsworth recommends that applicants practice interviewing with colleagues and friends so they will feel comfortable and sound natural when talking with admissions officers — the interview is supposed to be a conversation, not a recitation of a mental script.
 International applicants will usually be asked the same questions as domestic candidates, so you should be ready to tell the story of your work experience and articulate your transferable skills and short-term career goals.

 Prepare the room (and yourself) before the call.

 Always do a test run and make sure the connection works before it’s actually time for the video interview.
-Being fully dressed is also a top priority: “Someone will get up to adjust the camera or something, and they’ll only be wearing boxer shorts below,” Killingsworth says with a shake of her head.
+Being fully dressed is also a top priority: “Someone will get up to adjust the camera or something, and they’ll only be wearing boxer shorts below,” Killingsworth said with a shake of her head.

-She also stresses that applicants should clean the room and ensure that there are no distractions in the background, recalling one bedroom that “looked like a youth hostel where someone’s backpack had exploded,” as she puts it.
+She also stresses that applicants should clean the room and ensure that there are no distractions in the background, recalling one bedroom that “looked like a youth hostel where someone’s backpack had exploded,” as she put it.
 Needless to say, these behaviors do not make a good impression on an admissions officer, so do yourself a favor and make sure your environment, dress, and behavior are all professional.